 To verify your app's performance in multi-window mode, try the following operations.
 You should try these operations in both split-screen and multi-window mode, except where otherwise noted.

 - Switch from your app to another app, and verify that the app behaves properly while it is visible but not active.
 For example, if your app is playing video, verify that the video continues to play while the user is interacting with another app.

 - In split-screen mode, try moving the dividing bar to make your app both larger and smaller.
 Try these operations in both side-by-side and one-above-the-other configurations.
 Verify that the app does not crash, essential functionality is visible, and the resize operation doesn't take too long.

 - Perform several resize operations in rapid succession.
 Verify that your app doesn't crash or leak memory.
-For information about checking your app's memory usage, see Investigating Your RAM Usage.
+For information about checking your app's memory usage, use Android Studio's Memory Profiler.